Prohibited Academic Actions

 incidents will result in the student being sent home with no refund or credit.

-• Student is called in to meet with the Dean of Students to assess the third and final incident and
+• Student is called in to meet with the program administration to assess the third and final incident and

 make arrangements for immediate dismissal from the program with no refund or credit.